 Dermatologist Dr. Dennis Gross tells us that retinoids are the category name of these vitamin A derivatives, but that retinol and retinoids vary in their chemical structure.
 Practically speaking, retinol (and their derivatives) can be included in over-the-counter creams and serums, whereas a retinoid can only be prescribed by your doctor.

-“Retinol is much more gentle than prescription retinoids, and I find often people can tolerate using retinol daily but often need to stop prescription retinoids to allow the skin to calm down,” Dr. Gross says.
+“Retinol is much more gentle than prescription retinoids, and I find often people can tolerate using retinol daily, but often need to stop prescription retinoids to allow the skin to calm down,” says Dr. Gross.
 “Retinol is a potent anti-aging ingredient and because its tolerated so well—unlike retinoid prescription strength—so using it everyday makes for great results.”

-“Based on the chemistry of the ingredients, which cause a drying effect of the oil glands, even over the counter retinols can lead to redness and flaking,” explains Dr. Gross.
+“Based on the chemistry of the ingredients, which cause a drying effect of the oil glands, even over-the-counter retinols can lead to redness and flaking,” explains Dr. Gross.
 “UV sensitivity is another side-effect that is based on increased uptake of the sun’s rays.
 The redder the skin, the more the skin absorbs sun’s rays.
 Skin is already inflamed with baseline sun sensitivity, the sun’s rays can heighten this reaction.”

 These effects can be more dramatic when it comes to prescription retinoids.
-The peeling, redness and sensitivity usually lasts a few weeks, so make sure you baby your skin while it adjusts.
-Keep in mind that this won’t last forever, and that the results will make it all worthwhile!
+The peeling, redness, and sensitivity usually lasts a few weeks, so make sure you baby your skin while it adjusts.
+Keep in mind that this won’t last forever and that the results will make it all worthwhile!